DopeMSR/OsdLockIndicator/README.md

 1. **Download** the latest release from the [Releases](../../releases) page
 2. **Extract** `OsdLockIndicator.exe` to any folder
 3. **Run** the executable
+4. **Choose** whether to start automatically with Windows when prompted
+5. That's it!
+The indicator is now running.

+### First Run Setup

+On first launch, you'll be asked:

+> "Would you like this program to start automatically with Windows?"

-4. That's it!
-The indicator will start automatically and add itself to Windows startup
+- Click **Yes** to add to Windows startup
+- Click **No** to run manually when needed

+You can change this preference anytime using the `/install` command.

+---

 ## 🗑️ Uninstall